 Continue Reading Below

-The deal is expected to close in the third quarter of 2017 and add to adjusted earnings in fiscal 2018, Coach said.
+The deal closed in the third quarter of 2017 and is expected to add to adjusted earnings in fiscal 2018, Coach said.

 Reuters reported in April, citing sources, that Kate Spade would need a few more weeks negotiating a sale of the company after receiving an offer from Coach.